Skip to Main Content

 Chef Ryan Marcoux leads the kitchen, and the format is dinner-only American, priced at the $$$ tier (meals above $66 for a typical two-course, excluding beverages).
 The cuisine classification is American, which in the context of a restaurant operating at this price point and with this wine infrastructure typically means a menu organized around premium proteins and seasonal market produce, with technique employed in service of the ingredient rather than as the point of the dish.

 Boston's upper dining tier has diversified considerably.
 The city now has serious representation across Japanese formats (see 311 Omakase), Italian (see Bar Mezzana and Bar Volpe), and New American formats (see Asta).
 The traditional American steakhouse occupies a specific position in that mix: it is the format where wine list investment has historically concentrated, and where the occasion dining crowd, business entertainment, and serious collectors most reliably converge.
-Within that peer set, Grill 23 competes directly with Abe & Louie's, another Back Bay steakhouse with similar positioning, and the comparison is instructive.
+Within that comparable set, Grill 23 competes directly with Abe & Louie's, another Back Bay steakhouse with similar positioning, and the comparison is instructive.
 Where Abe & Louie's leans into a clubby, relatively accessible register, Grill 23's wine program depth gives it a slightly more specialist identity among guests who arrive with the cellar as a primary motivation.

 Google reviewer data across 2,157 reviews produces a 4.6 rating, which for a restaurant at this price point and format represents genuine consistency.
 High-spend occasions are unforgiving: a single service failure registers at this price tier in a way it might not at a casual level.
 A sustained 4.6 across over two thousand reviews suggests operational reliability that goes beyond opening-night momentum.